Posted in Criminal Defense on October 19, 2018

 You also have the right to refuse a field sobriety test in Arizona.
 Although you cannot refuse a chemical or breathalyzer test without facing consequences, it is within your rights to refuse a field sobriety test.
 Field sobriety tests are notoriously subjective and inaccurate.
 If you have an injury, for example, you may “fail” the tasks asked of you during a sobriety test.
 The courts cannot convict you of driving under the influence (DUI) for simply refusing to take a field test.
 In fact, you may have better odds of escaping a conviction without the results of a field test.

 Other criminal rights in Arizona follow the U.S. Constitutional rights closely: the right to due process, to justice, to fair and dignified treatment, to protection from abuse or harassment, to refuse an interview, to defend yourself at trial, to a speedy trial, to learn of your rights, and for the courts to treat you as innocent until proven guilty.
-For a full breakdown of all your criminal rights under federal and state law, speak to a criminal defense attorney.
-A lawyer will have the information you need to protect yourself from incrimination and other common mistakes criminal defendants make in Arizona.
+For a full breakdown of all your criminal rights under federal and state law, speak to a Glendale criminal defense lawyer.
+An attorney will have the information you need to protect yourself from incrimination and other common mistakes criminal defendants make in Arizona.